CZERTAINLY/CZERTAINLY-Documentation/src/pages/contributors/attributes.md

 CZERTAINLY defines special purpose callbacks that are used for specific treatment of the `Attributes` content.

-A typical example is `Attribute` of type `CREDENTIAL`.
-Working with the credentials, we would like to push the credentials to the `Connector` that should be authenticated and authorized based on selected credential to technology.
+A typical example is the `Attribute` of type `CREDENTIAL`.
+Working with the credentials, we would need to push the complete credential data to the `Connector` which uses it for authentication or authorization for its technology.
 However, we do not want to reveal the secret and sensitive value of the credential to the `Client`.

-For that purpose we have a special callback interface that will give the `Client` credentials with the specific kind, however not the content.
+For that purpose we have a special callback interface that will give the `Client` credentials with the specific kind, however it does not provide the `Client` with the complete content.
 The content is protected by the platform.

 ## Appendix A - Supported `AttributeType`